Your money-making expert. Financial journalist, TV and radio personality.

 Katrin Radmacher and Nicolas Granatino were married for eight years before they separated.
 They had two children together.
 Miss Radmacher came from a very wealthy German family and had personal wealth of around £100m.
 They had a pre-nuptial agreement saying that they should each go their separate ways on divorce.

-Then there are guidelines (set out in 1998) as to what should be in the agreement and the terms of drawing one up.
+There are guidelines (set out in 1998) as to what should be in the agreement and the terms of drawing one up.
 These include:

-Obviously both parties need to sign the agreement and the signatures should be witnessed.
+Obviously, both parties need to sign the agreement and the signatures should be witnessed.